Common Walkability Issues

 If you think the speed limit in your neighbourhood is too high, you can ask your local representative to ask for a review.
 This may be more successful if the area has high levels of people walking and/or cycling, called a High Active Transport User Area (HATUA).

-Traffic speeds can be regulated by changing the speed limit, but changing the road environment (though things such as trees, kerb build outs, narrowing lanes) is more effective as people naturally drive slower in these areas.
+Traffic speeds can be regulated by changing the speed limit and signage, but changing the road environment (though things such as trees, kerb build outs, narrowing lanes) is more effective as people naturally drive slower in these areas.

 Why can’t people just drive?

-Not everyone has a drivers licence or is eligible to apply.
+Not everyone has a drivers licence, can drive, or is eligible to apply.

 People under 17 aren’t legally allowed to drive.
 Some people have impairments or disabilities that prevent them from driving.
 Some people have had their licence suspended or revoked.
 Some people have never learned.

 Some people don’t want to drive.
-They might prefer not to for various reasons, such as a desire to minimise their impact on the environment, or it might be too stressful for them.
+They might prefer not to for various reasons, such as a desire to minimise their impact on the environment, to improve their health and be more active, or driving might be too stressful for them.

 Some people can’t afford a car.
 When you add up repayments, insurance, fuel and maintenance, owning a car isn’t cheap.
 Unfortunately, most of our towns and cities have been built so that a car is a necessity for most people.